 Speaker Calibration

-Speaker calibration sets the attenuation values used when Etho loads playlist stimuli.
-The goal is that playlist intensity values correspond to the sound unit convention used by the rig.
+Speaker calibration sets the attenuation values used when etho loads playlist stimuli.
+The goal is that playlist intensity values correspond to the sound intensity unit used by the rig.

 Hardware Setup